Preparation is the key to effective response to workplace fires. Fire drills help prepare employees to respond quickly, calmly, and safely.

 How often you conduct fire drills depends in part on the requirements of your local fire code and in part on fire hazards in your workplace.
 In a workplace with serious fire hazards (for example, flammable materials or difficult egress as in high rise buildings), fire drills should be conducted at least once every 3 months.
 In other workplaces every 6 months may be adequate.

-Announced or Unannounced
+Fire Drills: Announced or Unannounced

 Employees probably prefer announced drills, and it might be easier for supervisors to plan for the event and minimize workflow disruption.
 But unannounced drills more accurately measure evacuation readiness in most cases.